Genivia/Husky/README.md

     > reset.

-To create a stand-alone executable, run `swipl' and enter:
+To create a stand-alone executable, run `swipl` and enter the following
+commands:

     $ swipl
     :- [husky].